mobucheeri/eda_repo/README.md

 **Consultant:** Mohamed Bucheeri
 **Client:** GlobalWorks (fictional)
-**Role:** People Data Analytics Consultant (External)
-**Industry:** Legal Operations, Compliance Services, and Audit Risk Management
+**Role:** People Data Analytics Consultant (External) **Industry:** Legal Operations, Compliance Services, and Audit Risk Management

-## Introduction
+### Introduction
-This project examines GlobalWorks’ HR, engagement, and training data to understand how employee wellbeing varies across the organisation.
+This project analyses GlobalWorks’ HR, engagement, and training data to understand how employee wellbeing varies across the organisation.
 The analysis focuses on engagement, satisfaction, and work–life balance, and explores how these patterns differ across divisions and relate to employee exit behaviour.

 *GlobalWorks is a fictional organisation, and the dataset used in this project is synthetic and adapted for educational purposes.*

 ## Problem Statement
-GlobalWorks has observed large differences in employee wellbeing across divisions, with engagement and work–life balance scores ranging from very low to strong.
-These uneven patterns have raised concerns about reduced wellbeing in certain divisions and potential links to workforce stability.
+GlobalWorks’ most recent HR and engagement data reveal a wide gap in wellbeing, with average engagement ranging from about 2.1 to 4.0 and work–life balance from roughly 2.5 to 3.4 on the 1–5 scale, while exit rates range from around 41% to nearly 100%, and remains high even after excluding retirements.
+The organisation seeks to link these disparities to employee exits to identify which divisions are at heightened risk of avoidable turnover.

 ## Project Aim
-To analyse wellbeing patterns across the organisation, with a focus on how engagement, satisfaction, and work–life balance vary across divisions and how these sentiment indicators relate to employee exit behaviour.
+To assess how employee wellbeing varies across divisions at GlobalWorks and explore how these differences relate to exit behaviour in order to identify divisions facing elevated retention risk.

 ## EDA Objectives
 1. Summarise overall engagement, satisfaction, and work–life balance across the workforce.
-2. Compare wellbeing across divisions to identify areas with notably higher or lower sentiment.
+2. Compare division-level wellbeing to identify divisions with notably lower sentiment.
-3. Analyse training duration, cost, and completion patterns across employees.
-4. Examine whether engagement, satisfaction, and work–life balance differ between active and exited employees.
-5. Build a small predictive model to test whether sentiment indicators are associated with exit behaviour.
+3. Examine how divisional wellbeing patterns differ between areas with higher and lower exit rates.
+4. Distinguish avoidable vs non-avoidable exits and assess how each relates to wellbeing by division.
-6. Highlight divisions or workforce segments that may require targeted wellbeing or retention support.
+5. Identify divisions that show weaker wellbeing and higher (avoidable) exit rates to prioritise retention support.

 ## Executive Summary
 This analysis provides an evidence-based view of wellbeing and retention patterns across GlobalWorks.
 The data shows that wellbeing levels differ significantly across divisions, and several teams display both lower wellbeing and higher exit rates.
-These patterns suggest that retention challenges are linked most strongly to divisional environments rather than organisation-wide issues.
+These patterns suggest that retention challenges are linked most strongly to **divisional working conditions** rather than organisation-wide issues.

 Key findings include:
 - Wellbeing scores vary widely across divisions, confirming uneven employee experience.
 - Divisions with lower work–life balance and satisfaction tend to have higher exit rates.
-- Training patterns do not show major differences between active and exited employees.
-- A simple predictive model indicates that work–life balance and satisfaction are the strongest sentiment-based predictors of employee exit behaviour.
+- Exit rates remain high even after excluding retirements, indicating that most turnover is avoidable.
+- No single wellbeing measure explains exits on its own; retention risk reflects broader divisional conditions.
 - A small set of divisions emerges as clear priorities for targeted support.

 ## Motivation